Update 2022– Lake Conroe had 6 drownings in 2021. Many of the victims were not wearing life jackets.

-The next of the deadliest lakes in Texas are Lake Travis, which is northwest of Austin, as well as Lake Lewisville, in the Dallas area, both of which combine to have 17 boating-related deaths since 2000.
-Coming in fourth is Lake Palestine, in East Texas, with 16 overall deaths.
+The next of the deadliest lakes in Texas are Lake Travis, which is northwest of Austin, and Lake Lewisville, in the Dallas area, which combine to have 17 boating-related deaths since 2000.
+Fourth is Lake Palestine, in East Texas, with 16 overall deaths.

-The report also indicates that these figures represent a rise in the number of overall deaths, even though there has also been an increased number of law enforcement on site, as well as resources surrounding boat education.
-However, the report does indicate that many of the deaths have involved alcohol.
+The report also indicates that these figures represent a rise in the overall wrongful deaths, even though there has been an increased number of law enforcement on-site and resources surrounding boat education.
+However, the report indicates that many boat accidents involved alcohol or a DWI accident.

-To this extent, according to the Texas Parks and Wildlife Department, approximately 70% of all boating accident deaths could have been prevented if the proper life saving equipment, as such as those mentioned previously, had been on board.
+To this extent, according to the Texas Parks and Wildlife Department, approximately 70% of all boating accident deaths could have been prevented if the proper life-saving equipment, such as those mentioned previously, had been on board.

-With the spring and summer months upon us, patrol units and law enforcement alike are predicting a higher rate of boating.
-While this activity is a favorite past time of many, it is equally imperative to consider the safety measures that should be put into place in order to combat the title of the deadliest lake in Texas.
+With the spring and summer months upon us, patrol units and law enforcement predict a higher boating rate.
+While this activity is a favorite pastime of many, it is equally imperative to consider the safety measures that should be implemented to combat the title of the deadliest lake in Texas.

-If you would like to know your rights and options you or a family member have been in a boat accident call the Houston boat accident attorneys at the Baumgartner Law Firm- (281) 587-1111.
+If you want to know your rights and options if you or a family member have been in a boat accident, call the Conroe personal injury attorneys at the Baumgartner Law Firm- a Texas personal injury law firm (281) 587-1111.